Ghost Echeveria Plant Care - Echeveria Lilacina

 Ghost echeveria propagation

 The easiest way to propagate the ghost echeveria plant is through cuttings.
 This is best performed during the spring.
 You only need to cut a leaf from your plant and place it in a bed of worm castings.
-A new plant will sprout here, as long as you have regular watering
+A new plant will sprout here, as long as you have regular watering.
+This method is favored by many due to its simplicity and high success rate.

 If you want to read similar articles to Ghost Echeveria Plant Care - Echeveria Lilacina, we recommend you visit our Plant care and cultivation category.